 Role of Legal Representation in Operating a Motor Vehicle During Period of License Suspension Cases

-In cases where someone is charged with operating a motor vehicle during a period of license suspension, legal representation is vital to navigate the legal waters and to stand up for the rights of the accused.
+In cases where someone is charged with operating a motor vehicle during a period of license suspension, legal representation is vital to understand the legal landscape and stand up for the rights of the accused.
 Here’s how a lawyer can make a difference:

 Understanding the Law